Noah2610/romy/docs/wasm.md

 * `func $render_audio (param i32) (result i32)`

 Creates a chunk of sound spanning one step, the param is a pointer to an encoded `RenderAudioArguments` structure and the return value is a pointer to an encoded `Sound` structure.
 The runtime is responsible for calling deallocate on the parameter and return data.
 The memory passed as the parameter can be freed when the call returns.
+The memory must be deallocated before making any other calls.

 ```
 RenderAudioArguments {